Ricardo Montenegro: Early life and family

 Ricardo Francisco Javier Montenegro Palomo was born on November 9, 1949, in West Lafayette, Indiana, while his father was a student at Purdue University.
 He was the first child of Gabriel Montenegro Gutiérrez and his wife, Hilda Palomo Salazar.
 While the Montenegro Palomo family was based in West Lafayette, Indiana, their second child, Gabriel Ernesto, was born.

 In 1951 his family moved to San Salvador, El Salvador, where they settled down.
 After this move Gabriel and Hilda had three more sons, Fernando Rafael, José Eduardo and Raul Antonio.

 His father Dr. Gabriel Montenegro Gutiérrez was born to Gabriel Montenegro Soberón, a Guatemalan immigrant, and Eva Gutiérrez from Santa Ana, El Salvador.
 Dr. Montenegro was a chemist and entrepreneur, who during the presidency of Carlos Humberto Romero was fourth in line for the position of President of El Salvador.

 His mother, Hilda Palomo Salazar, was the daughter of Manuel Palomo Trabanino and María Elda Salazar Iraheta.
 The former was the eldest son of Dr. Manuel Palomo Cuellar, one of the founders of the Salvadoran Red Cruz, and Angela Trabanino González.
 Angela was the eldest daughter of José Antonio González Portillo, the mayor of Santa Tecla, El Salvador who served several terms.
-José Antonio was the right hand of his brother, Santiago González Portillo, President of El Salvador (15 April 1871 – 1 February 1876), and, the later, María Elda Salazar Iraheta, a first cousin of the famous Salvadoran artists Salarrue and Toño Salazar, since she was a was daughter Estaban Salazar Angulo and Matilde Iraheta, a daughter of the Salvadoran War Hero, General Francisco Iraheta Larreta.
+José Antonio was the right hand of his brother, Santiago González Portillo, President of El Salvador (15 April 1871 – 1 February 1876), and, the later, María Elda Salazar Iraheta, a first cousin of the famous Salvadoran artists Salarrue and Toño Salazar, since she was a daughter of Estaban Salazar Angulo and Matilde Iraheta, a daughter of the Salvadoran War Hero, General Francisco Iraheta Larreta.